vaskokj/AwesomeList/ReadMe.md

 ### Kubernetes
 - [Openunison](https://openunison.github.io/) - OpenUnison provides SSO and authentication for your Kubernetes clusters, no matter where they run or how your users need to authenticate.
+- [Monokle](https://github.com/kubeshop/monokle) - Monokle Desktop is the only IDE dedicated to high-quality Kubernetes YAML configurations

 ### Oranizational
 - [LinkWarden](https://linkwarden.app/) - Bookmark Preservation for Individuals and Teams